AthenaCodeFu/nodejs-demo/Part 2/README.md

 To see the multiprocess creation-rate limiting in action, hammer in sequence (or send requests using JS) on the "Get PDF" button.
 The print_webservice logs will eventually show "no phantoms are available to service your request" errors when the captive-process-pool-limit (3, by default, but you can change it in code) is hit.

 #### Static Content Caching
-For bonus fun, watch the static files getting received in the Python static asset server's log.
-The `SimpleHTTPServer` code sets `Cache-Control` by default, so static assets should only be served once per client process (once for loading the page in your browser, and once when each Phantom hits the page for the first time).
+For bonus fun, watch the static files getting received inn the Python static asset server's log.
+The `SimpleHTTPServer` code sets `Cache-Control` by default (I think; it might use [etags](https://en.wikipedia.org/wiki/HTTP_ETag) instead), so static assets should only be served once per client process (once for loading the page in your browser, and once when each Phantom hits the page for the first time).
 The rest of the time, the HTML is all that should be retrieved.
 Refreshing the page forces a re-fetch (in Chrome, at least).

 #### Printing Other Pages
 For even more bonus fun, try putting URLs of other sites into the text box.
 For some reason, Google won't print (it causes an internal error that probably translates into "You don't know good JS lol silly backend coder"), but some other URLs (like [this one](http://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python)) seem to work fine.